 - Solid and heavily weighted clubhead whilst still offering a good, responsive feel.

 - The grip is thicker and more substantial than on some big brand putters.

 - The alignment lines are apparent – the offset clubhead makes the line of sight unobtrusive.

 - Try this club if you are missing longer putts, the heavier clubhead should help with improving consistent long putting.

 - Some reports of the paint flaking off after a few months.

-- There is no adjutable weighting feature on the clubhead.
+- There is no adjustable weighting feature on the club head.